The Dirt (song)

-"The Dirt" is a song by Swedish singer Benjamin Ingrosso.
+"The Dirt" is a song by the Swedish singer Benjamin Ingrosso.
 It was released as a single on 17 January 2020 by TEN Music Group.
 The song peaked at number 14 on the Swedish Singles Chart.
-The song was written by Benjamin Ingrosso, Didrik Franzén, Hampus Lindvall, Markus Sepehrmanesh and Valentin Brunel.
+It was written by Ingrosso, Didrik Franzén, Hampus Lindvall, Markus Sepehrmanesh and Valentin Brunel.

 Music video

-A music video to accompany the release of "The Dirt" was first released onto YouTube on 16 January 2020.
+A music video to accompany the release of "The Dirt" was released onto YouTube on 16 January 2020.